 Your eTicket is attached to your e-mail receipt as a PDF document.
 To board the train, print out your eTicket anywhere — at home, work or a hotel business center and bring it along with proper identification.

-If your smartphone or tablet device can receive e-mail and open a PDF document or has our mobile application, you can retrieve the eTicket to present it on the screen to the conductor without printing it out.
+If your smartphone or tablet device can receive e-mail and open a PDF document or has our mobile application, you can retrieve the eTicket to show it on the screen to the conductor without printing it out.

-When traveling within the same eTicketing enabled route, you can -
+When traveling within the same eTicketing enabled route, you can:

 - re-print your eTicket if you ever lose it so you can travel with more security and less worry.

 What is the difference between a Reservation Confirmation and an eTicket?